K1utzer/Chess.com-bot/README.md

 ## Play

-The browser (which opened) must be always visible on screen
+The browser (which automaticly opens) must be always visible on screen

 start bot:
 ```